edwardtanguay/techlanglearn/static/data/en-ll-continuous-integration-and-continuous-delivery-with-gitlab.md

 - topics: gitlab
 - rank: 4.7
 - description: good basics of GitLab, from 2022 so not that old
+- year: 2022
+- status: only 3 more videos

 ## intro - 0:57, 2024-10-28